Ethnic groups in Russia

 Russia, as the largest country in the world, has great ethnic diversity.
 It is a multinational state and home to over 190 ethnic groups countrywide.
 According to the population census at the end of 2021, more than 147.1 million people lived in Russia, which is 4.3 million more than in the 2010 census, or 3.03%.
 At the same time, only 130.587 million census participants indicated their nationality.
-The top ten largest nations besides Russians included in descending order: Tatars, Chechens, Bashkirs, Chuvash, Avars, Armenians, Ukrainians, Dargins and Kazakhs.
+The top fifteen largest nations besides Russians included in descending order: Tatars, Chechens, Bashkirs, Chuvash, Avars, Armenians, Ukrainians, Dargins, Kazakhs, Kumyks, Kabardins, Ingush, Lezgins and Ossetians.
 Population censuses in Russia allow citizens to report their nationality according not only to their ancestry, but also to self-identification.
 The 83 federal subjects which together constitute the Russian Federation include: